ZupIT/ritchie-cli/CONTRIBUTING.md

 ## Tests guide

-To keep Ritchie easy to maintain is crucial to have unit tests.
+To keep Ritchie easy to maintain is crucial to have tests.
 To run:
 ```
+make unit-test:
-make test
+make functional-test:
 ```